 Can I extend my policy while overseas?

-How much does long-stay travel insurance cost?
+How much does long-stay travel insurance cost from Australia?

 What if my plans change during my trip?

 Disclaimer: The information on this page is for informational purposes only and does not constitute financial, insurance, or legal advice.
 All pricing shown is indicative and based on publicly available data as of early 2026.
 Actual premiums will vary based on your age, destination, trip duration, activities, pre-existing conditions, and chosen cover level.
 These figures are not quotes - always obtain a personalised quote directly from the provider.
-Compare.org.nz may earn referral fees from some providers featured on this page.
+InsuranceCompared.com.au may earn referral fees from some providers featured on this page.
 This does not affect the completeness or order of our comparisons.
 For personalised financial guidance, consider consulting a licensed financial adviser.

 Ready to Compare Long-Stay Travel Insurance?